HouseofHepworths

 Two broken Funny Pipe Flex Assembly arms.
 Great.
 This is just great. {{New Living Room Paint.
 New Living Room Paint…}}

 Ok, so let me be honest here.
-Before I went to Home Depot today I didn’t even know what those black tube-y arm things were even called.
+Before I went to our local hardware store today I didn’t even know what those black tube-y arm things were even called.

 I honest to God had NO CLUE what I was doing today.
 I’ve never done sprinkler systems.
 NEVER.
 I literally just learned as I went along – so you can too!
 (Trust yourself!).